 Longer-term working capital needs are best met by term loans with longer repayment periods of three years or more.
 A typical term loan for working capital can range from three to seven years depending on the lender.
 You’ll make monthly payments of both principal and interest over the term of the loan.

 There are several sources of working capital available to your small business.
-Working capital loans can vary based on your number of years in business, your creditworthiness, industry, and other factors.
-Note that there are working capital loan options that specifically support start-ups, underserved communities and more.
+Business working capital loans can vary based on your number of years in business, your creditworthiness, industry, and other factors.
+Note that there are business working capital loan options that specifically support start-ups, underserved communities and more.

 Vendor and trade sources: